 We did say all day for figuring things out.
 Because when night comes, it would be so much better if you already started digging in and have already begun creating a small secure place to call your home.
 The good news is that most players instinctively (upon learning the mechanics of mining and building) will try to build a ""home"".
 And this is really, really important because night time is when all the baddies start coming out and chances are, you wouldn't even have a basic sword to defend yourself with.
 It is not an instant death at least.
 Avoiding the basic enemies that appear, which are zombies, is just a matter of managing to get a good spot (if need be, just dig 3 units around you -except the block you are stepping on, so that they cannot get near).
 But still, the severely lowered visibility during night time means that unless you already have a fire, or some torches, you will not get to do much.

 You have free reign on where to go and what to do.
 So do not ever feel limited to just trying to simply dig down (but you could if you want to, many rare materials are obtained there).
 The maps generated by the game for players extend to the left, right, as well as the upper and lower directions.
 As you explore, you will encounter new types of rocks, plants, wildlife, and entirely new biomes.
-All of this is pretty impressive for a 2D web game and certainly achieves more than mere visual aids such as this skin maker for Minecraft.
+All of this is pretty impressive for a 2D web game and certainly achieves more than mere visual aids such as the Minecraft Skin Editors.

 For those of you not familiar with Minecraft-style jargon, a biome is basically the environmental theme of an area.
 This is what dictates what may appear in a part of the map.
 Snow areas would have snow and ice themed stuff while a desert biome would have sun and hot things.
 There are a variety of biomes in the game to discover and it is possible that a biome may or may not appear on maps.